API Reference

 | items | list[T] | Items on this page. |

-| total | int | Total items across all pages, as reported by the server. |
+| total | int | None | Total items across all pages, when the server echoes it. |

-| limit | int | Page size requested. |
+| limit | int | None | Page size the server applied, when echoed. |

-| offset | int | Offset of the first item on this page. |
+| offset | int | None | Offset of the first item on this page, when echoed. |

-| sort_by | str | None | Sort field, if specified by the server. |
+| sort_by | str | None | Sort field in effect, when echoed. |

-| sort_order | str | None | "asc" or "desc". |
+| sort_order | str | None | "asc" or "desc", when echoed. |

 Properties